jm179796/SEPR/docs/_build/html/_sources/Req1-risks.txt

         9. *Only the current player’s resource information should be visible ***[2.8]**

         10. *The statistics of tiles should be hidden until they can be acquired, so the user can apply intuition to their strategy ***[2.9]**

+*Risk: the UI is too complex for the user to understand*

+*Alternative/mitigation:  Go back to designs, hold more prototype meetings with the customer and target the areas of the UI which are complicated to work out a more accessible solution*

 2. **The game should have a graphical user interface which presents a map of the University. **